VitaminDsun/VBS-Homework/README.md

 Screenshot 2022-10-25 205542.png = is the screen shot of Multiple_year_stock_data because the file was too big to add ot the repo

+.gitignore = has Multiple_year_stock_data.xlsx in it so it would not be added once i commit the repo

 # VBA Homework: The VBA of Wall Street

 ## Background